ChrisDeFreitas/guitarjoe/README.md

 - string/fret filter update: when a noteButton exists on a filtered string it is now made transparent
 - FretSelect mode update: prevented InfoPnl from closing and opening when chords/scales are selected
 - FretRoot mode update: now when only root button selected, clicking removes button instead of turning green
-- iPhone/iPad update: removed special handling of flat notes as they are formattted correctly by Safari 15
+- iPhone/iPad update: removed special handling of flat notes as they are formattted correctly by Safari in latest OS
 - miscellaneous tweaks

 #### 20211207: